m-horsch/m-horsch.github.io/_posts/2023-08-23-Manhattan.md

 We have to keep in mind that the solutions found by IDS are always the shortest possible solution, but when we apply A\*, the heuristics I've proposed are not guaranteed to lead to the shortest solution.
 In the case of 3x3, A\* is able to find the shortest solution quite often, but not always.
 I have every reason to expect that A\* is finding similarly high-quality solutions for 4x4 Toroidals, but since IDS is infeasible, it's hard to do more than guess here.

+**Keep reading.**  While doing a little research, I came upon the Wikipedia page for the A\* algorithm.
+In that article it mentioned Manhattan distance, since it's a common heuristic for many kinds of problems, but it also a measure I had never come across before, called Chebyshev distance.
-**Keep reading.**  The TMD uses *Manhattan distance,* which measures distances in terms of the number of rows and columns in a Toroidal: if two tiles are separated by 2 rows and 3 columns, the Manhattan distance is 2+3=5.
-It's named after the kinds of paths one has to take when travelling on roads that are laid out in a grid, like in a big city like Manhattan.
-The *Chebyshev distance* is related to the Manhattan distance, but instead of adding the row distance and the column distance together, we take only the larger of the two values.
+The TMD uses *Manhattan distance,* measuring distances in terms of the number of rows and columns in a Toroidal: if two tiles are separated by 2 rows and 3 columns, the Manhattan distance is 2+3=5.
+It's named after the kinds of paths one has to take when travelling on roads that are laid out in a grid, like in a big city like Manhattan.  *Chebyshev distance* is related to the Manhattan distance, but instead of adding the row distance and the column distance together, we take only the larger of the two values.
 For example, if two tiles are separated by 2 rows and 3 columns, the Chebyshev distance is 3.

 We can use this distance in a heuristic that calculates the total Chebysev distance (TCD) over all tiles that are out of place.
 I applied this heuristic to the 3x3 and 4x4 Toroidals, with the results summarized below:

+Table: Showing average run times for multiple algorithms (in seconds).

 |              |      3x3  |    4x4 |
 |:-------------|----------:|-------:|